Featuring over 50 photos from the state parks in northeast Alabama

 My favorite thing about DeSoto State Park?
 A river runs through it.
 And the streams that make their way to the river feature some nice cascades and waterfalls.

 If you're a hiker, DeSoto is a great place for enjoying a variety of points of interest while exploring the woods.
-Check out my other article to learn more about its best trails: A hiker’s guide to DeSoto State Park’s best trails.
+Check out my other articles:

 There’s more than an epic cave to be explored at Cathedral Caverns State Park